jigx-com/jigx-docs/docs/Administration/Solutions/Solution Settings/Custom variables.md

 ## Creating and setting variables

-Custom variables are created and set in the [Solution Settings](<./../Solution Settings.md>) page in [Jigx Management](<./../../Management Overview.md>) and consist of a variable name and a variable value.&#x20;
+Custom variables are created and set in the [Solution Settings](<./../Solution Settings.md>) page in [Jigx Management](<./../../Management Overview.md>) and consist of a variable name and a variable value.

 ![Custom Variables](https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-RA_r561Nvc-59iw8KrHaE-20240819-075737.gif "Custom Variables")

 1. Open [Jigx Management](<./../../Management Overview.md>), navigate to the solution where the variables will be used.
 2. Select  [Solution Settings](<./../Solution Settings.md>) in the left navigation pane.
 3. Select the   **Custom** tab.
 4. Type a name for the variable in the text field and click the **+** sign.
-This creates the **variable name**,** **which appears at the top of the field.
+This creates the **variable name**, which appears at the top of the field.
 5. Next, type the **variable value** in the text field.
 6. Click **Save** in the top right-hand corner.

-Now that your variables are set, you can use the variables throughout the solution in Jigx Builder.&#x20;
+Now that your variables are set, you can use the variables throughout the solution in Jigx Builder.

 ## Using variables

 Custom variables are expression based, meaning you can use it wherever expressions are configurable in Jigx Builder.
-To reference the variable,* *the following expression is used:
+To reference the variable, the following expression is used:

 ```yaml
 =@ctx.solution.settings.custom.{{variableName}}
 ```

-Use IntelliSense to select the `variableName` you set in *Management > Solution Settings.*
+Use IntelliSense to select the `variableName` you set in *Management > Solution Settings*.

-### Reloading variables in Jigx Builder&#x20;
+### Reloading variables in Jigx Builder

 After adding a new custom variable in Management, you can use the *Reload Solution Settings* option in Jigx Builder to refresh IntelliSense and make the variable available.